4neesh/DevBlog/src/posts/116_Authentication3.md

 There you will find a before and after folder that contains the code at the stand and end of the video.
 Link to source code: https://github.com/4neesh/YouTube-Channel/tree/main/mongodb-auth-3

-🕒 Timestamps 🕒

-00:00 - Introduction
-00:54 - Send token to the backend
-02:32 - Enriching the HTTP requests
-07:30 - Verifying the token

 [![YouTube video link](../images/116_auth3.jpg)](https://youtu.be/ZEBRsSfobeM)
 </p>